The British Army in the Anglo-Boer War

 All enquiries should be made to

-DAVID J. BARNES c/o 148 Parkinson Street, Burnley, Lancashire, England BB11 3LL
+DAVID J. BARNES c/o 46 Prestwich Street, Burnley, Lancashire, England BB11 4NZ

-Please send a cheque, made payable to D J BARNES, along with your Stamped, Self Addressed Envelope.
+Please pay by PAYPAL or send a cheque, made payable to D J BARNES, along with your Stamped, Self Addressed Envelope.

 [PLEASE NOTE: This Service is MAIL ORDER ONLY, all research is usually completed within 1 - 4 weeks.]